Mub1532/linux-on-repl/README.md

 - Best way to install the iso, using wget in command line, instead of dragging and dropping into repl.it
 - If the iso doesn't download, use a distro with a smaller iso file, (for me the max that worked was an iso that was 800mb)

-# Some small linux isos:
+# Some small linux isos/ Ones I have tried:
 https://en.wikipedia.org/wiki/Light-weight_Linux_distribution -> sort by image size low-high

 - Some Systems I have tried: